Here’s what you can find in the Treatise

 Learning Cost: 4

 A deceptive technique in which the user simulates a fake attack to draw a reaction before actually striking.
 The target makes a Resolve test with a target number equal to the user’s Two-Handed Melee score.
 If the Feint is successful, the target expends any readied action, such as Block, Dodge, or Riposte, before the attack roll is resolved.
+If the target has readied multiple actions, such as a complex Block or Dodge, this technique causes them to expend one use.
+For example, if this technique is used against a target who has declared a complex Block, and who has all 3 uses remaining, the target would lose one Block to the “fake-out” and one Block to the attack itself, leaving the target with one remaining Block this round.

 Reposition